venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/receive-polling-based-data-changed-messages-in-oracle-db-using-a-wcf-channel.md

     >  Closing the listener does not close channels created using the listener.
 You must explicitly close each channel created using the listener.

 ### Example
- The following example shows how to configure the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] to poll Oracle database tables and views and receive the POLLLINGSTMT operation using the WCF channel model.
-The result set returned in the POLLINGSTMT operation is written to the console by using an **XmlReader**.
+ The following example shows how to configure the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] to poll Oracle database tables and views and receive the POLLLINGSTMT operation using the WCF channel model.
+The result set returned in the POLLINGSTMT operation is written to the console by using an <strong>XmlReader</strong>.

 ```
 using System;